Topological superconducting phase in high-Tc superconductor MgB2 with Dirac-nodal-line fermions

 On the one hand, our discovery of topological state in MgB$_2$ might not appear surprising from the theoretical point of view, because of its similarity (B hexagonal plane) to graphene/graphite.
 One the other hand, it is quite surprising from the experimental perspective, considering the fact that MgB$_2$ has been studied for over decades but none of the experiments has detected any topological signature.
 This is because there are some fundamental differences between MgB$_2$ and graphene/graphite based systems as we have revealed here.
-In particular, we show that in order to detect the topological signatures in MgB$_2$, one has to do experiments differently from before, e.g. by measuring angle-resolved photoemission spectroscopy on the (010) \cite{Zhou} instead of the commonly used (001) surface and magnetoresistance in the doped sample instead of the intrinsic one.
-However, our most important discovery is possibly the topological zero mode at the vortices on the surface of MgB$_2$ as we discuss below.
+In particular, we show that in order to detect the topological signatures in MgB$_2$, one has to do experiments differently from before, e.g. by measuring angle-resolved photoemission spectroscopy on the (001) instead of commonly used (111) surface and magnetoresistance in the doped sample instead of intrinsic one.
+However, our most important discovery is possibly the topological superconducting state in MgB$_2$ as we discuss below.

-In general, a topological superconducting phase can be generated in two ways.
-One can start with a trivial simple band structure and add a momentum dependent pairing term to open a topological superconducting gap, such as a chiral $p$-wave TSC.
-Or one can start with a topological band, such as a Dirac band, and add a simple pairing term as in a $s$-wave superconductor.
-One interesting example of the second approach is the proximity-induced TSC proposed by Fu and Kane \cite{Fu} and confirmed by experiment \cite{Xu, Sun}.
-Here we propose another example of the second approach by adding a paring term to the topological bands of DNL in MgB$_2$.
-It is a rare case analogous to a 3D time-reversal invariant TSC.

-MgB$_2$ is a conventional BCS SC with two superconducting gaps, $\Delta_{\sigma}$ and $\Delta_{\pi}$, which arise from the $\sigma$ and $\pi$ bands, respectively.
-The magnitude of the energy gap ranges from 1.5 to 3.5 meV for the $\pi$ band and 5.5 to 8 meV for the $\sigma$ band \cite{Szabo,Giubileo,Choi,Eskildsen,Souma,Xi,Iavarone}, respectively.
-Since the DNL in MgB$_2$ originates from the $\pi$ band, we consider the superconducting gap for the $\pi$ band which happens to have a nontrivial band topology as we discover.
-Considering the DNL structure with s-wave superconducting pairing, the Bogoliubov de Gennes (BdG) Hamiltonian is given by \cite{Ezawa}